 Voting Your Proxy.
 If the enclosed proxy is properly executed, returned, and received in time for the Annual Meeting, the shares represented thereby will be voted in accordance with the specifications, if any, made on the proxy card.
-If no specification is made, the proxies will be voted as recommended by the Board of Directors (i) FOR the nominees for directors named in this Definitive Proxy Statement, (ii) FOR the option that future Say-on-Pay votes are to be held annually (the "Say-When-on-Pay" vote), (iii) FOR the approval of the advisory resolution on our executive compensation (the "Say-on-Pay" vote), (iv) FOR the approval of the material terms of the Company's special grant of Performance Stock Units, (v) FOR the approval of the material terms of the Company's annual grant of Performance Stock Units, (vi) FOR the First Amendment to the Gibraltar Industries, Inc. 2015 Equity Incentive Plan, and (vii) FOR the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017.
+If no specification is made, the proxies will be voted as recommended by the Board of Directors (i) FOR the nominees for directors named in this Definitive Proxy Statement, (ii) FOR the option that future Say-on-Pay votes are to be held annually (the "Say-When-on-Pay" vote), (iii) FOR the approval of the advisory resolution on our executive compensation (the "Say-on-Pay" vote), (iv) FOR the approval of the material terms of the Company's special grant of Performance Stock Units, (v) FOR the approval of the material terms of the Company's special grant of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017.